 Bottom dysphoria is a feeling of discomfort or distress about one's genitals not matching their gender identity.
-If you're struggling with bottom dysphoria as an FTM individual, you're not alone.
+If you're experiencing this as an FTM individual, you're not alone — and there are real strategies that help.

 Understanding FTM Bottom Dysphoria

 Gender dysphoria describes the experience of feeling that your physically assigned gender does not align with the gender you identify with.
-While gender identity issues have been researched and discussed for decades, they have only recently become socially acceptable and openly discussed.
+While gender identity has been studied for decades, only recently has the conversation become more open and supportive.

-The language we use when discussing gender identity and dysphoria is powerful—it shapes our understanding, influences emotional experiences, and affects how transgender individuals connect with themselves and others in the trans community.
-The reality is that many trans people and transgender individuals experience different levels of dysphoria for different reasons, and some may never have this feeling at all.
+The reality is that many transgender individuals experience different levels of dysphoria for different reasons — and some may never experience it at all.
 Bottom dysphoria varies widely among individuals and does not have a singular cause or experience.

-- Around 70% of FTM individuals experience gender dysphoria and have faced anxiety, depression, or suicidal thoughts
+- Around 70% of FTM individuals experience gender dysphoria alongside anxiety, depression, or suicidal thoughts

-- About 70% of those experiencing gender dysphoria are also diagnosed with psychiatric disorders
+- About 70% of those experiencing dysphoria are also diagnosed with co-occurring mental health conditions

 - Risk of psychological issues increases significantly in unsupportive environments

-Community plays an essential role in navigating bottom dysphoria, fostering resilience against isolation and providing support.
-Acknowledging feelings of bottom dysphoria as valid can be liberating for those experiencing it.
+Community plays an essential role in navigating bottom dysphoria — fostering resilience against isolation and providing the support that makes a real difference.
+Acknowledging your feelings as valid can be liberating.

 Symptoms of Bottom Dysphoria